 - A. Second or third degree heart block.

-- B. Sick Sinus Syndrome
+- B. Sick Sinus Syndrome.

-- C. Known hypersensitivity
+- C. Known hypersensitivity.

-- D. Atrial fibrillation
+- D. Atrial fibrillation.

-- A. When doses larger than 12 mg are given by injection there may be a decrease in blood pressure secondary to a decrease in vascular resistance. - B. The effects of adenosine are antagonized by methylxanthines such as theophylline and caffeine.
-Larger doses of adenosine may be required. - C. Adenosine effects are potentiated by dipyridamole (Persantine) resulting in prolonged asystole. - D. In the presence of carbamazepine (Tegretol), high degree heart block may occur. - E. Adenosine is not effective in converting atrial fibrillation, atrial flutter or ventricular tachycardia. - F. All doses of adenosine should be reduced to one-half (50%) in the following clinical settings: - a.
-History of cardiac transplantation. - b.
-Patients who are on carbamazepine (Tegretol) and dipyridamole (Persantine). - c.
-Administration through any central line. - G. Adenosine should be used with caution in patients with asthma as it may cause a reactive airways response in some cases.
+- A. When doses larger than 12 mg are given by injection, there may be a decrease in blood pressure secondary to a decrease in vascular resistance. - B. The effects of adenosine are antagonized by methylxanthines such as theophylline and caffeine.
+Larger doses of adenosine may be required. - C. Adenosine effects are potentiated by dipyridamole (Persantine) resulting in prolonged asystole. - D. In the presence of carbamazepine (Tegretol), high degree heart block may occur. - E. Adenosine is not effective in converting atrial fibrillation, atrial flutter or ventricular tachycardia. - F. Adenosine should be used with caution in patients with asthma as it may cause a reactive airway response in some cases.